Troubleshoot FireCluster

 Cluster Master Cannot Discover the Other Cluster Member

-When you enable FireCluster or use the Discover Member command in Firebox System Manager to discover a new member, the cluster master uses the configured cluster interface to discover the backup master.
-If the cluster master does not discover the other member, make sure the two cluster members are the same Firebox model and run the same Fireware version.
+When you enable FireCluster or use the Discover Member command in Firebox System Manager to discover a new member, the cluster master uses the configured cluster interface to discover the cluster member.

 You might receive an error message in Firebox System Manager for the active cluster member that "The cluster members are running different Fireware OS versions", even if the Fireware versions of the members are the same.
 This occurs because the cluster members are not synchronized with each other.
 Check your connections, and use the Discover Member command again to establish the connection.